 The Secretary of State for Education announced the suspension of routine Ofsted inspections on 17 March 2020.

 The safeguarding responsibilities of settings have not changed, and Ofsted’s inspection and regulatory work triggered by safeguarding concerns will continue.
-On 6 July 2020, Amanda Spielman (HMCI) announced Ofsted’s plans for the autumn term.
-From September 2020 Ofsted will begin carrying out regulatory activity in providers that have been judged ‘inadequate’ or ‘require improvement’ and have associated actions to fulfil.
+On 3 December 2020, Her Majesty’s Chief inspector announced Ofsted’s plans for the spring term.
+Routine graded inspections will not resume until the summer term of 2021.

-Ofsted will continue to assess early years provision against the EYFS, which sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
-This will include the steps providers have taken to ensure staff and children in their care are not exposed to risks and they must be able to demonstrate how risks are being managed.
+During these assurance inspections, Ofsted will consider the requirements of the EYFS, which sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.

 See Ofsted’s response to coronavirus (COVID-19) in Ofsted: coronavirus (COVID-19) rolling update for more information.